Skip to content

 Grade 4 0

-Grade 5 2.5 (2)
+Grade 5 2 (2)

-e Grade 5=fatal cases.
+f Grade 5=fatal cases.

-2L, second line; CI, confidence interval; CR, complete response; DOR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; GEJ, gastroesophageal junction; HER2, human epidermal growth factor receptor 2; ICR, independent committee review; ILD, interstitial lung disease; mDOR, median duration of response; mOS, median overall survival; mPFS, median progression-free survival; NE, not evaluable; ORR, objective response rate; OS, overall survival; PD, progressive disease; PFS, progression-free survival; PR, partial response; TEAE, treatment-emergent adverse event.
+2L, second line; CI, confidence interval; CR, complete response; DOR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; GEJ, gastroesophageal junction; HER2, human epidermal growth factor receptor 2; ICR, independent central review; ILD, interstitial lung disease; mDOR, median duration of response; mOS, median overall survival; mPFS, median progression-free survival; NE, not estimable; ORR, objective response rate; OS, overall survival; PD, progressive disease; PFS, progression-free survival; PR, partial response; TEAE, treatment-emergent adverse event.

 WARNING: INTERSTITIAL LUNG DISEASE and EMBRYO-FETAL TOXICITY